YuanXiQWQ/BCIT-Asignments/CST/Term2/Comp2522/TermProject/COMP2522-TermProject-vH.md

 This project is to be done on your own.

-This project consists of creating three games: WordGame, NumberGame, and MyGame.
+This project consists of creating three games: WordGame, NumberGame, and MinecraftItem.

 Use the best practices that we have learned in this course.
 A perfectly-running game with extremely bad style can lose up to 50% of the marks!!!

-Create at least these four classes: Main, WordGame, NumberGame, and MyGame.
+Create at least these four classes: Main, WordGame, NumberGame, and MinecraftItem.
 ## Main
 Offers a menu (in the terminal; i.e. no GUI) in an infinite loop until the user presses Q (or q):